Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx8-asymmetric-commits.md

 <details>
 <summary>Step 3: Create a Signable Message</summary>

-The sighash is just a hash (32 bytes).
-To sign it with secp256k1, we need to wrap it in a `Message` type that the signing function can work with.
+Now we have our message!
+However, to sign it with the secp256k1 crate, we need to wrap it in a `Message` type that the signing function can work with.

 ```rust
 let msg = Message::from_digest(sighash.to_byte_array());